Peter White (Michigan politician): Early life (1830–1848)

-Peter White was born on October 31, 1830 in Rome, New York, the son of Peter Quintard White and Harriet Tubbs White.
-Peter's grandparents were Captain Stephan White, who commanded Fort Stanwix in 1777 during the American Revolutionary War and Mary Quintard White, from whom Peter received his middle name.
+Peter White was born on October 31, 1830, in Rome, New York, the son of Peter Quintard White and Harriet Tubbs White.
+Peter's paternal grandparents were Captain Stephan White, who commanded Fort Stanwix in 1777 during the American Revolutionary War and Mary Quintard White, from whom Peter received his middle name.

 Peter White's mother, Harriet, died when he was a young boy.
 Soon after, when Peter was nine, his family moved to Green Bay, Wisconsin.
 White attended school in Green Bay, and his father remarried.
 In 1842, White became dissatisfied with his family life, and left home to fend for himself at the age of 13.

 As White travelled he encountered Bela J. Chapman, a prominent man of Mackinac County.
 “It was he who had brought Peter White, a small homeless waif to the North Country,” to Mackinac Island, where White performed odd jobs until he found steady employment tending a store.
 After a time, White drifted to Sault Ste.
 Marie, and from there hired on to crew a schooner sailing between Detroit and the Sault.
 During one of the voyages, the schooner sank, and the sailors took passage on another ship.
 While in port in Bay City, Michigan, White fell while boarding the ship and broke his arm.
 The arm was badly set and swelled; on arrival in Detroit, local doctors thought it required amputation.
 However, Dr. Zina Pitcher, invited to observe the operation, recommended waiting; the swelling subsided, Pitcher reset the arm, and White's arm was saved.

 It took White's arm four months to heal, but as soon as he was able he began work as a clerk at Freeman & Bro., a store on Jefferson Avenue in Detroit.
 He stayed on as a clerk for a year, then shipped out, hoping to be an assistant lighthouse keeper at the Waugoshance Light.
 This position fell through, and White worked that summer building the crib pier at Waugoshance.
 When not working on the lighthouse, White worked as a store clerk and attended school on Mackinac Island.
 He remained on the island for two years.